aws-amplify/amplify-js/media/authentication_guide.md

 ### 2. withAuthenticator HOC

-For React app, then simpliest way to add Auth flows into your app is to use `withAuthenticator`.
+For React app, then simplest way to add Auth flows into your app is to use `withAuthenticator`.

 Just add these two lines to your `App.js`: